preetapan/tf-provider-memegen/README.md

 - The API takes a template_id and meme text.
 Find other meme ids at [popular meme IDs](https://imgflip.com/popular_meme_ids)

 # Known issues
-This API doesn't have read or delete implemented, so terraform destroy doesn't actually do anything
+This API doesn't have delete implemented, so terraform destroy doesn't actually do anything